Innovation & Entrepreneurship

 UC Berkeley accelerates the translation of ideas and inventions developed by faculty, researchers, and students into products and services that benefit society.

-- Over the last three decades, over 280 startup companies have been founded to commercialize IP rights under license from UC Berkeley.
+• Over the last decades, close to 150 startup companies have been founded to commercialize IP rights under license from UC Berkeley.

-- The university holds the the largest CRISPR-Cas9 gene-editing portfolio in the United States with 49 US patents to date.
+• The university holds an extensive CRISPR-Cas9 gene-editing portfolio in the United States with 55 US patents to date.

 See also UC Systemwide Economic, Fiscal, and Social Impact Analysis, Jan.
 2021